forestgrape/coronavirus/index.md

 <p id="infection-tropism"> -----</p>

-## Tropism of Sars-Cov-2 Infections and Disease Patterns
+## Infection Tropism and Disease Patterns
 **[in work]**<br>
 ### Abstract
 Coronaviruses can cause infections at different locations and thus induce different diseases: